pvcnt/accio/docs/docs/creating-workflows.md

 This identifier is very important because it will have to be specified later when creating runs.
 By default, it falls back to the name of the file inside which the workflow is defined (without its extension).

-:mag: The reference section contains [the specification of the workflow definition language](workflow-dsl.html).
+The reference section contains [the specification of the workflow definition language](workflow-dsl.html).
 {: .note}

 ## Publishing a workflow